The Teabags Without Plastic In The UK In 2026

 Sainsbury’s

-Place in your food waste bin | Loose leaf tea selection available
+Made of PLA | Place in your food waste bin | Loose leaf tea selection available

 I added Sainsbury’s to this plastic-free teabag list in August 2021.
 After news that from summer 2021 Sainsbury’s own-brand teabags will be plastic-free, as part of its ongoing commitment to halve plastic packaging by 2025, this finally rolled out in-store in August 2021.

-The new tea bags are made from PLA and are industrially compostable.
+The tea bags are made from PLA and are industrially compostable.
 What I also like is that the packaging is completely plastic-free too.
 The box isn’t wrapped in plastic, and nor is there a plastic foil bag inside the box.
 Accessible plastic-free tea for the win!

 Suki Tea

-Place in your food waste bin | Loose leaf tea selection available
+Made of PLA | Place in your food waste bin | Loose leaf tea selection available

 Based in Belfast, Suki Tea ethically sources and blends loose-leaf teas, herbal infusions and fruit blends from all over the world.
 Suki Tea is best known for its tasty loose-leaf tea, however, it does have a selection of PLA-based pyramid teabags.